touzet/pampa/README.md

   -p PEPTIDE_TABLE  Peptide table (TSV file)
-  -f FASTA          Fasta sequences, for in silico digestion -d DIRECTORY      Directory where to find Fasta files -l LIMIT          Limit the set of peptides or fasta sequences to organisms, molecules or sequence ID specified in this file (TSV file), optional.
+  -f FASTA          Fasta sequences, for in silico digestion -d DIRECTORY      Directory where to find Fasta files -l LIMIT          Limit the set of peptides or fasta sequences to organisms, molecules or sequence ID specified
+                    in this file (TSV file), optional.
   -t TAXONOMY       Taxonomy (TSV file), optional.

 options for suboptimal solutions:
   -n NEIGHBOUR      Provide near-optimal solutions within a specified percentage margin, ranging between 0 and 100.
                     Default is 100.
-With this value, only optimal solutions are provided.
+With -n 100, only optimal solutions are provided.
   -a                Provide all solutions, and not only suboptimal solutions, within the percentage margin specified
                     with option -n.